Logan Edwin Bleckley

 In 1857, Bleckley was elected to the office of Solicitor General in his judicial circuit covering eight counties and served in that capacity for the next four years while still maintaining his practice.

-In 1861, Bleckley briefly joined the Confederate Army but was discharged due to health reasons and returned to his law practice in Atlanta.
+In 1861, Bleckley briefly joined the Confederate Army but was discharged for health reasons and returned to his law practice in Atlanta.
 He was appointed to office of Supreme Court of Georgia Reporter in 1864.
 He resigned that position in 1867 and returned to his private practice.

 In 1875, he was appointed an Associate Justice of the Supreme Court of Georgia by his former law partner, John Brown Gordon, the governor of Georgia at the time.
 He resigned in 1880.
 When presiding Chief Justice James Jackson died, Bleckley was appointed as the chief justice of the court in 1887 and presided until his resignation in 1894.

 Bleckley died in Clarkesville, Georgia on March 6, 1907, and is buried at Oakland Cemetery in Atlanta.
 Bleckley County is named in his honor.

 His son, Logan Bleckley Jr. would later be appointed the first Clerk of Court to the Georgia Court of Appeals.